pbering/Socker/data/README.md

-Place Sitecore database mdf/ldf files here.
+Place content of a Sitecore "Databases" folder here.